austencloud/guitar-tab-reader/UPGRADE_SUMMARY.md

 ## 🎉 **Summary**

-The Guitar Tab Reader application has been successfully upgraded to **A+ standards** for 2025, featuring:
+The TabScroll application has been successfully upgraded to **A+ standards** for 2025, featuring:

 - **100% Modern Svelte 5** patterns with runes system
 - **Comprehensive accessibility** implementation